jorick44/thema8/project_Jorick/mRNA/README.txt

 Description
 Instructions to run the simulation for the assingment.
 The mRNA_assingment.rmd contains the markdown file of the assingment.
-The file mRNA_jorick_baron.pdf contains the pdf view of the task.
+The file mRNA_assingment.pdf contains the pdf view of the task.

 Installation